Lightfooted/pokedex-project/README.md

 ## Future Updates and Features
 * Implement Passport.js to protect routes
-* Give the user the ability to favorite and delete their pokémon
+* Give the user the ability to delete and favorite multiple Pokémon
 * Animate Sprites
 * Add Isotope, a library that will allow users to filter & sort pokémon in a fun way